gsGupta11/vscode-OpencvSnippets/README.md

 The detailed release notes of Opencv Snippets can be found at -
 - [Opencv Snippets Release Notes](https://github.com/gsGupta11/opencv-snippets/blob/master/CHANGELOG.md)

-### v1.0.0
-- Initial Release of Opencv-Snippets
-    * Basic Layout of the project setup
-    * Added Image and Video read/write snippets.

-### v1.1.0
-- Added Multiple Snippets.
-- Snippets made more generic.
-- Code modularized.

-### v1.1.1
-- Added gifs and icons.
-- readme prepared.

-### v1.1.2
+### v1.2.1
-- Reformating of code.
-- Minor bug fixes.
+- Improvements and bug fixes.
+- Code cleaned to make it more readable.
+- Comments added.

 ### v1.2.0
 - More Snippets added.